Burgundy 4-Day Bike Tour

 Day One: Welcome to Burgundy

-Your guides will greet you at the train station in Beaune, and the adventure begins.
+Your guides will greet you at the train station in Beaune where the adventure begins.
 Nestled inside massive fourteenth-century ramparts, this medieval town is the wine capital of Burgundy.
-We’ll toast our arrival with a sparkling Crémant de Bourgogne before a quick bike fitting.
-Take a slow, scenic spin through the vineyards of the Côte de Beaune, riding as far south as Meursault.
-We’ll enjoy a wine tasting in the quiet center of town and enliven our senses with a hearty Pommard, an elegant Volnay, and a buttery Meursault.
-Pedal onward past legendary vineyards back to Beaune.
-Tonight our first gourmet Burgundian feast awaits at a Michelin starred restaurant in the heart of Beaune.
+Toast your arrival with a sparkling Crémant de Bourgogne before a relaxed, scenic spin through the vineyards of the Côte de Beaune.
+Enjoy a wine tasting in the quiet center of Meursault, enlivening our palates with a hearty Pommard, an elegant Volnay, and a buttery Meursault.
+Pedal back to Beaune through these legendary vineyards.
+Tonight our first gourmet Burgundian feast awaits at at Le Benaton, a Michelin-starred restaurant in the heart of Beaune.

 Meals: Light Lunch / Dinner